CrawlorDrift/MitmDumpMan/README.md

-# intermediary
+# Intermediary

-intermediary is a forwarding middleware based on the specific implementation of mitmdump, use it can Easily automate grabs
+Intermediary is a forwarding middleware based on the specific implementation of mitmdump, use it can Easily automate grabs

 ## requirements

-python >= 3.6
+python >= 3.7

 mitmproxy